 Previous research suggested that using the ECF vaccine is actually profitable for farmers on average (Babo Martins et al., 2010; Muraguri et al., 1998).
 Because these existing studies are all several years old and input and output prices tend to change over time, we used our own survey data to check whether the profitability finding still holds today.
-Employing partial farm budget analysis, we find that the net present value of vaccine adoption is still positive and actually quite high at around \$188 (table A1 in the appendix).
+Employing a cost-benefit analysis, we find that the net present value of vaccine adoption is positive and actually quite high at around US\$205 (Table S1 in the online supplementary material).
 Even if this calculation is not the focus of this study, it underlines that the ECF vaccine should be commercially attractive for farmers if the existing adoption constraints can be overcome.